Luna-v0/hole-arena/INSTRUCTIONS.md

 ## Melds

-Melds are combinations of three or more cards.
-There are two types of melds:

-- **Sets:** Three or more cards of the same rank (e.g., three Kings).
-- **Sequences (Runs):** Three or more cards of the same suit in sequential order (e.g., 4, 5, 6 of hearts).
+Melds are combinations of three or more cards of the same suit in sequential order (e.g., 4, 5, 6 of hearts).

 ### Wild Cards